splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-tag-spotlight.rst

 Summary
 ===========

 Deepu used Tag Spotlight to quickly isolate a recent code release as the cause of errors that prevented customers from shopping on the Buttercup Games website.
-Using the links to example traces in Tag Spotlight they quickly navigate to an example trace and its corresponding logs to further troubleshoot.
+Using the links to example traces in Tag Spotlight, they quickly navigate to an example trace and its corresponding logs to further troubleshoot.

 Learn more
 ============